-One advantage of this implementation is that it does not repeatedly recompute pixels that have already been diffused, which would result in their colors slowly fading due to the global average value.
+One advantage of this implementation is that it does not repeatedly recompute pixels that have already been diffused, which would result in their colors slowly fading due to rounding errors.
 Also, by using the distance as part of the criteria for deciding to update a pixel, when new regions of the image are filled, the new smaller distances of nearby pixels will insure they get updated.
 See Figure 5 for an example.